Welcome to NutPile

 An agent is the software which monitors your Internet connection performance.

 Agents comes in two formats.
-Software that you can install on any Windows 7/8/10 or Linux computer that you keep powered on all the time or a tiny hardware device which runs 24/7, using very little power so you don’t have to keep your computer on continually.
+Software that you can install on any Windows 7/8/10, Linux and embedded devices that you keep powered on or a preconfigured dedicated device that runs 24/7.
+For some, keeping a PC/Server running 24/7 is not economical while the NutPile preconfigured devices can be left on continually, using very little power.
 The monitoring is the same no matter which agent type you pick.